gavinerh/graylog-practice/README.md

 9. Udp configuration server
     * runs on java
     * receives udp messages and produce messages to kafka broker
+    * Create and Route udp port to kafka
+        * Endpoint: /udpConnector/udpStream/
+        * Method: POST
+    * Get all opened udp ports
+        * Endpoint: /udpConnector/udpStream/
+        * Method: GET
+    * Delete udp port
+        * Endpoint: /udpConnector/udpStream/
+        * Method: DELETE
 10. Nginx reverse proxy
-    * For routing react http calls to backend services
+    * For routing react http calls to most backend services
     * Act as a reverse proxy for the react server and other backend services
+    * Hosting at port 10000
 11. Scheduler
-    * For scheduling log classification cron jobs
+    * For scheduling log classification cron jobs for classification results
+    * Schedule delete jobs on elasticsearch, to prevent problems of storage reaching limit
+    * Get List of scheduled cron jobs:
+        * Endpoint: /scheduler/schedule/
+        * Method: GET
+12. Kafka-Configuration-server
+    * Add new Topics in kafka
+        * Endpoint: /dashboard/kafka/
+        * Method: POST
+    * Get List of topics created in kafka
+        * Endpoint: /dashboard/kafka/
+        * Method: GET
-12. React web console
+13. React web console
     * Another web-interface on top of the graylog server to provide all endpoint information to user
     * Allow user to view log classification according to duration of search
     * Create new kafka topics and view existing kafka topics
     * Create or delete udp ports

-# Using ssh port forwarding